buanjautista/cc-hundo-tracker/README.md

 # cc-hundo-tracker
-A CrossCode mod tracker for 100% speedruns purposes.
+A CrossCode stat tracker for 100% speedruns purposes.

 Based on the [Item Spawner](https://github.com/CCDirectLink/CC-ItemSpawner/) implementation